What is an inverter and how to choose one?

 For example, 2000 watt pure sine power inverters are a solid choice for large loads that demand a clean, pure source of AC power.
 They can run several appliances and still provide plenty of pure, clean power for the sensitive loads.
-More information you will find in our articles: Best 2000 Watt Power Inverters and Best 2000 Watt Pure Sine Wave Inverters
+More information you will find in our article 10 Best 2000 Watt Pure Sine Wave Inverters

 What are the criteria is that one should consider when choosing an inverter?:

 The first thing to figure out is whether you need a pure sine wave or whether you can get by with a modified sine wave power inverter.
 If you only need it to run fairly basic electronic devices without microprocessors and other sensitive components, there may be little point in spending the extra cash on a pure sine wave inverter.